Maneesh2019/alpine-base/README.md

 * ll,la,l aliases included for easier debugging while attached to docker container

 The container has custom `validate_sha256sum` script which is used to check if downloaded scripts have corrupted, changed or MITMed.

+## Alternative versions
+I try to keep the baseimages really small, but when I find something useful I will add alternative images here.

+### Base image with slap commandline editor
+`onnimonni/alpine-base:slap` contains edge version of alpine with [slap](https://github.com/slap-editor/slap) command line editor.
+This is for the devs who don't feel that nano/vim are productive.

+**Image weight:** `60.88 MB`

 ## License
 MIT